Nider001/Borderlands-2-rebalance-mod/README.md

 26. Unkempt Harold's ammo consumption is increased to 3 per shot
 27. Lucrative Opportunity's bonus is massively improved
 28. Item selling costs are reduced by 50%.
 This does not affect buying costs
-29. Legendary drops at Southern Shelf are disabled until the player hits level 10.
-Hornet and Bonus Package drop rates are halved
+29. Legendary drops at Southern Shelf are disabled until the player hits level 10, Bonus Package drop rate is halved
 30. Enemy damage reduction/bonus (that they recieve when level difference between the player and enemy unit is too high) is now capped at 10% when level difference reaches 3
 31. Health of all badass enemies (including bosses) is increased by 50%
 32. Health of main story bosses is increased further